kaylajanos/STT4870/Git/GitOne.md

 "GitHub is a web-based hosting service for software development projects that use the Git revision control system.
-GitHub offers both paid plans for private repositories, and free accounts for open source projects.
+GitHub offers both paid plans for private repositories and free accounts for open source projects.
 The site was launched in 2008 by Tom Preston-Werner, Chris Wanstrath, and PJ Hyett."
 [http://en.wikipedia.org/wiki/GitHub](http://en.wikipedia.org/wiki/GitHub)